-The Right Font
+The Right Font in Corporate Logo Design

 There are two traditional font types: serif and sans-serif fonts.
 Serif fonts have been used for more than five centuries, and that rich history makes them a classic choice.
 Times New Roman, Palatino, and other serif fonts say a corporate body is traditional and professional.

 San serif fonts are commonly used in logos

 San serif fonts have only been around since the 19th century, so they convey a much more modern attitude.
 Minimalist fonts including Helvetica and Arial show a company is contemporary and friendly.

 Furthermore, elaborate script fonts and display, or decorative, fonts aren’t used in great bodies of text but they also have a place in corporate logo design.
 An elegant script font like Edwardian Script can convey luxury, while a font that mimics natural handwriting can show a corporation is fun or creative.

 More importantly, display fonts are very diverse, so they can tell consumers any number of things about your corporation’s personality, from its youthfulness to its innovation.